Dog Safety and Humane Education Program

 For more information, to schedule a program, or to find out how you can get involved, contact Kellie French.

-Two of our long-standing canine volunteers are enjoying a very happy retirement on the other side of the Rainbow Bridge.
+Several of our long-standing canine volunteers are enjoying a very happy retirement on the other side of the Rainbow Bridge.
 We will always be grateful for their service to ARLP and for all of the smiles they brought to the children they served.

 Many of t he photos on this page were taken by Tara Engle Photography, MN pet, child, and wedding photographer .
 Others were taken by ARLP volunteer Lp Reyes or provided by the dogs' families.